amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Onboarding/Introduction.md

 - ***Leads Additional***:
   - Leads in-person meetup.
-  - Recurring "Way of Working" (WoW) coaching with Principal booked in.
+  - Recurring "Ways of Working" (WoW) coaching with Principal booked in.
   - Introduction to Coaching and Mentoring with VPE.
   - Join ongoing Leads Workshops.